 God’s presence brings restoration.
 In the midst of news reports filled with violence, crime, and injustice, it could be convenient to overlook God’s imprint on Baltimore City and lose sight of his redemptive purposes.

-Kevin Good, who has lived in the city for 20 years, will narrate a trip in Pen Lucy and nearby neighborhoods in one of Acts4Youth’s vans, sharing stories of faith, perseverance, triumph and tragedy.
+Kevin Good, who has lived in the city for 20 years, will narrate a trip in Pen Lucy that captures the typical day in the life of a youth.
 Afterwards, an Acts4Youth staff person who grew up in a similar neighborhood will share the great potential he sees for youth to become assets in their communities.

-These interactive tours and discussions will give you a chance to look beyond the reports and engage your mind and heart in the many challenges facing youth in our city.
+This event and discussion will give you a chance to look beyond the reports and engage your mind and heart in the many challenges facing youth in our city.